Festive Baltimore rallies in hope after police charged

 "We can't get justice for Freddie without 12 jurors for Freddie.
 Get registered," said civil rights activist Kim Trueheart.

-Baltimore residents have largely heeded the curfew, put in place after Monday when protests turned violent and dozens of buildings and vehicles were burned.
-Twenty police were officers injured and more than 200 people arrested in the unrest.
+Baltimore residents have largely heeded a night curfew put in place after Monday, when protests turned violent and dozens of buildings and vehicles were burned, 20 police officers injured and more than 200 people arrested.

+Members of Crips, Bloods and Black Guerrilla Family gangs, who came together to help restore order after Monday's violence, appeared together on stage on Saturday to vow unity and said they would defend the black community.

 (Writing by Jill Serjeant; Editing by Tom Heneghan, Alan Crosby and Frances Kerry)